The Arrows of Emotion

 This is all happening all the time, even when the mind is in a relatively peaceful state.
 One of the purposes of evaluating and playing with the breath is to bring that aspect of verbal fabrication up to the fore, to be clear about what you’re thinking about and how you’re fashioning your thoughts.
 You deal with the breath right here so that when the breath changes with an emotion, you’re aware of it.
 You’re on top of it.

 The more knowledge you bring to the process of fabrication, the less you suffer.
-And if you can learn why you’re shooting yourself with arrows, you can finally see through to the point where you realize you don’t have to do that anymore.
+If you can learn why you’re shooting yourself with arrows, you can finally see through to the point where you realize you don’t have to do that anymore.
 You’ve got better things to do.